 The infrared connection is not always the best solution when connecting to a PC/PDA.
 Indeed, it is not always even possible.
-The DRS-11 cable provides connectivity between the phone and a PC with serial port (RS-232).
+The DRS-11 cable provides connectivity between the phone and a PC with serial port (RS-232) and is included in the phone kit.